-A perennial forb or subshrub with a branching woody stem, 4-24 inches in height.
+A perennial forb or subshrub with a branching woody stem, 4 to 24 inches in height.

 Light green to blue-grayish, can be covered with dense white hairs.
-Lance shape 1-2 inches long, 4-15 times longer than their width.
+Lance shape 1 to 2 inches long, 4 to 15 times longer than their width.

-Creamy yellow or white color with six petals in simple or compound umbels on erect stems.
+Creamy yellow or white with six petals in simple or compound umbels on erect stems.

 May through July or later in higher elevations.